 - Demonstrates authenticity and self-awareness.

-Your application will be assessed on how well you demonstrate these attributes across the three questions, and on the level of support you receive from your nominator.
+Your application will be assessed on how well you demonstrate these attributes, and on the level of support you receive from your Nominator.
 The questions aren’t long, but you should read them carefully and answer them as honestly and openly as you can.
 While doing that, it might be helpful to think about the following guidance:

 Be brave and honest with yourself